etiennestuder/gradle-jooq-plugin/README.md

 # Changelog

++ 5.0.1 - Support dependency substitution to use different versions of the jOOQ dependencies than those pulled in by the jOOQ plugin.
 + 5.0 - Change DSL.
 Support Gradle Kotlin DSL.
 Add normalization hook.
 Make Gradle 6.1 the minimum compatible version.
 Upgrade to jOOQ 3.13.4.
 + 4.2 - Add new jOOQ editions for Java 8 and Java 6.
 Upgrade to jOOQ 3.13.1.
 + 4.1 - Global flag to turn off auto-generation of jOOQ schema source when compiling the containing source set